-A simple, delicious cheese fondue recipe, made with a combination of gruyere and swiss cheeses.
-It’s easy to make cheese fondue at home!
+A simple, delicious cheese fondue recipe, made with a combination of Gruyere and Swiss.
+It’s easy to make and so very tasty!

 When I got married, one of my relatives gave me a fondue pot as a wedding gift.
 It was a Norwegian, old-fashioned, cast iron fondue pot that you keep warm with an open flame.
 I was nervous about using it.
 So I ended up never using the pot for fondue.
 It turned out to be the perfect size and heaviness for cooking rice!

 Recently I ate at a fondue restaurant, and I enjoyed the experience so much that I bought an electric fondue pot.
 After experimenting with the new purchase, I wrote this simple, delicious recipe specifically for the Cuisinart electric fondue pot which I own.
 But you can probably use it with any electric fondue pot.

 You’ll only need a few simple ingredients to make this tasty fondue.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

 - Cheeses: shredded Gruyere and shredded Swiss cheese

 - Dry mustard

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

 - In a large bowl, toss the shredded cheeses with the cornstarch and dry mustard.